CorentinP1234/RSA-Cryptography-Toolkit/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions, feel free to contact us.
+For any questions, feel free to contact me corentin.prad@gmail.com.